David Coleridge

 David Ean Coleridge (7 June 1932 – 26 December 2020) was a British insurance underwriter who briefly served as the chairman of Lloyd's from 1991 until 1992, during one of the most tumultuous periods in its history.

 Early life

 The son of a cotton broker, Coleridge was a great-great-great-great nephew of the poet Samuel Taylor Coleridge.
 He was educated at Eton College, where he was a prefect.
 Having been turned down for National Service and failed to be admitted to Oxford.

 Career

 He entered Lloyd's, working initially for a small broking firm.
 After five years, he became a member of Lloyd's.

 Personal life

 He married Susan Senior in 1955, whom he had met at a cocktail party.
-He had three sons, including being the father of Sir Nicholas Coleridge.
+He had three sons, including Sir Nicholas Coleridge.

 He died on 26 December 2020.